dvdsb/Functional-outcomes-of-emergency-surgery-for-diverticulitis-Hinchey-III/README.md

 #  Description
 The study was approved by the regional ethical review board in Gothenburg (545–17), and registered at ClinicalTrials.gov on 6 November 2017 (NCT03332550).
-Individual patient level data can not be publicly available or shared due to restrictions in the ethics approval agreement.
+Data on the individual patient level can not be made publicly available or shared due to restrictions in the ethics approval.

 # R code
 The following R code for data management and statistical analysis are available:
 **1. PSweights_estimation_evaluation**